n0vacorp/Crypto-Vault/README.md

 # Crypto Vault v1.0.0
+## What is it?

-Crypto Vault is a program meant to manipulate teh blockchain by sending coins before revoking them right before they hit a confirmaiton
+Crypto Vault is a program meant to manipulate the blockchain by sending coins before revoking them right before they hit a confirmaiton.
+## Results?
-This results in the coins becoing duplicated which is why Crypto Vault is able to distribute fake or "flashed" coins accross the network
+This results in the coins becoing **duplicated** which is why Crypto Vault is able to distribute fake or "flashed" coins accross the network.
+## Profits?
+On average, one usage of this tool will result in 10-50 USD worth of crypto being produced.